vmware/versatile-data-kit/CONTRIBUTING.md

 We use [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow).
 In short, it looks like this:
-- All changes to the main branch ("master" in our case) are through merge requests.
+- All changes to the main branch ("main" in our case) are through merge requests.
 - Any changes must go on a feature branch.
 - Pipeline must pass before merging, and the pull request must be approved.
 - Break code commits into small self-contained units
 - Commit messages must follow the template in [git-commit-template.txt](support/git-commit-template.txt).
   We aim to follow https://chris.beams.io/posts/git-commit

 We prefer maintaining a straight branch history by rebasing before merging.
 Fast-forward merges should not create merge commits.